-- The reddish "bloom" on the peach is not a sure sign the peach has been picked at its prime.
-Instead, look at the undercolor, which should be a deep yellow or creamy white.
+- The reddish coloration on a peach is not a sure sign it has been picked at its prime.
+Instead, look at the under color, which should be a deep yellow or creamy white.
 If the under color is green, it indicates immaturity.

-- Peaches should be firm to the touch and never hard.
+- Peaches should be firm but never hard to the touch.
 Peaches that are hard and green are immature and will never ripen properly.
 A mature peach will yield to gentle hand pressure.

-- Avoid over-ripe, bruised, or wrinkled peaches.
-They will quickly decay.
+- Over-ripe, bruised, or wrinkled peaches will quickly decay.

-Due to the many variables, such as moisture content, size, and variety, it is impossible to give specific recommendations as to quantities to buy.
-The recommendations below are approximations only.
+Due to many variables such as moisture content, size, and variety, it is difficult to give specific recommendations.
+The recommendations below are approximations.

 - 1 bushel = 48 to 50 pounds